piniondb/store/README.md

 typically return without performing any operations and the error state is retained.
 This error management scheme facilitates data conversion since individual method calls do not need to be examined for failure; it is generally sufficient to wait until after put.Data(), get.Done() or key.Data() is called.
-For the same reason, if an error occurs in the calling application during conversion, it may be desirable for the application to transfer the error to the buffer instance by calling its SetError() method.
+For the same reason, if an error occurs in the calling application during conversion, it may simplify matters for the application to transfer the error to the buffer instance by calling its SetError() method.
+This way, the application can reduce the number of places at which an error needs to be explicitly checked.

 ## Keys